com-480-data-visualization/est-property-prices/README.md

 ├─── docs                                 Previous milestones ├─── notebooks                            Data analysis notebooks
 ```
-To run it locally, you must run clone the repo then run the following commands in your terminal:
+To run it locally, you must clone the repo then run the following commands in your terminal:
 ```
 cd app
 node app.js